 On fake images, differences narrow.
-All models struggle with objects stylistically close to the personalized one with image-level methods like MyVLM and \yollava potentially having a higher chance to detect the domain shift.
-However, \ours also demonstrates robustness to domain variations, despite some difficulty with highly similar objects.
-Overall, \ours achieves the best balance, with an average accuracy of 82.86\%, outperforming \yollava (67.38) and MyVLM (33.92).
+All models struggle with stylistically similar objects; image-level approaches like MyVLM and \yollava slightly better detect domain shifts.
+Nonetheless, \ours remains robust to domain variation despite some difficulty with near-identical objects, achieving the best overall balance with 82.86\% average accuracy, surpassing \yollava (67.38\%) and MyVLM (33.92\%).

-In multi-concept settings, \ours shows slightly lower accuracy in dual-object detection but achieves much higher precision and negative accuracy, leading to an 18.3\% overall accuracy gain over \yollava.
-These results highlight our training-free method’s superior robustness and lower false positive rate, especially in complex real-world scenarios.
+In multi-concept settings, \ours shows slightly lower dual-object accuracy but far higher precision and negative accuracy, yielding an 18.3\% overall gain over \yollava.
+These results highlight our training-free method’s robustness and low false-positive rate, especially in complex, real-world scenarios.

-Overall, this evaluation set illustrates the difficulty of the personalization task beyond object-centric images, moving closer to realistic scenarios for intelligent visual assistants.
-This opens the door for future research on this challenging benchmark.
+Overall, this evaluation underscores the challenge of personalization beyond object-centric imagery, advancing toward realistic benchmarks for intelligent visual assistants.